iamkirankumaryadav/Library/AI/Natural Language Processing.md

 - Sentiment Analysis
 - Translation

+### **Corpus:**
+- Corpus: A large collection of text data.
+- Corpora are essential for training NLP models, as they provide the models with the raw language data they need to learn from.
+- Corpora are used to train ML models for a variety of NLP tasks, such as sentiment analysis, machine translation, and part-of-speech tagging.

+Types of corpora:
+1. **Newsgroups corpora:** Collections of newsgroup posts.
+2. **Web corpora:** Collections of text from the web.
+3. **Social media corpora:** Collections of text from social media platforms such as Instagram, Twitter and Facebook.
+4. **Speech corpora:** Collections of spoken language data.

 <h3 name="nltk"> NLTK ( Natural Language Toolkit ) </h3>

 - Open source `toolkit` or `library` created to make `NLP` process in `Python`